-Integrated Social Studies Education, B.A.
+History (Social Studies Concentration), B.A.

-Note: Candidates who wish to teach in adolescent to young adult education, in multi-age education, or in career-technical settings must complete general education and professional education courses which are listed in the Jetter School of Professional Studies section of this catalog.
+Candidates who wish to teach in secondary education must complete the Secondary Education co-major and general education courses which are listed in the Jetter School of Professional Studies section of this catalog.

-3
+Take all of the foll eg.

-ECO-1033G Principles of 3
+ECO-1033G Principles of Macroeconomics 3

-Macroeconomics

 ECO-1053G Principles of Microeconomics 3

+EDU-3083 World Geography 3

-HIS-1003 Western Civilization I: 3
+HIS-1003 Western Civilization I: Antiquity to Reformation 3

-Antiquity to Reformation

-HIS-1013G The Western Tradition in 3
+HIS-1013G The Western Tradition in World Context 3

-World Context

 HIS-2013 United States History to 1865 3

-HIS-2023 United States History Since 3
+HIS-2023 United States History Since 1865 3

-1865

-aHIS-3193 Seminar in Historical 3
+aHIS-3193 Seminar in Historical Research 3

-Research

-POL-1003G American Politics and 3
+POL-1003G American Politics and Government 3

-Government

 PSY-1013G General Psychology 3

 SOC-1013G Introduction to Sociology 3